 The demands are deemed so impractical the talk in the hallways at the conference site revolves around which of two objectives the Americans are trying to achieve: Sabotage the talks, or shock other parties into concessions.

-“It just doesn’t make sense from
+“It just doesn’t make sense from a business perspective.”

 — Flavio Volpe, Automotive Parts Manufacturers’ Association